Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 Which needle cartridge is most Gentle?

-Cartridges with more needles, such as 36–42 pins or nano, are often perceived as milder because the pressure is distributed over more contact points.
-They are usually used for more superficial treatments.
+Cartridges with more needles, such as 36-42 pins or nano, are often perceived as milder because the pressure is distributed over more contact points.
+They are usually used for more superficial treatment.

-- Wrong cartridge for the goal: choosing nano for deep scars or choosing a high needle count when more precision is needed.
+• Wrong cartridge for the goal: choosing nano for deep scars or selecting a high needle count when more precision is needed.

-- Same depth everywhere: not adjusting for the fact that the skin is thinner and more sensitive in certain areas.
+• Same depth everywhere: not adjusting for areas where the skin is thinner and more sensitive.

-- Missed compatibility: buying needle cartridges that are not intended for your specific Dr. Pen model.
+• Missed compatibility: purchasing needle cartridges not intended for one's own Dr. Pen model.

 Summary